 4. Who is the best person to supervise this function?

-Every church is structured a little differently so determine who the best person would be to manage this position.
+Every church is structured differently, so determine the best person to manage this position.

 5. What are the job responsibilities?

-To answer this question, get a few people in the room who understand the need for this position, and just make a list of responsibilities that line up with strategy.
+To answer this question, get a few people in the room who understand the need for this position and make a list of responsibilities that align with strategy.

 - Develop a volunteer review process.